Golden Circle in One Day: A Step-by-Step Itinerary

 Time at Gullfoss

-Allow about 45 minutes to 1 hour to explore the viewing platforms and enjoy the scenery.
+Allow around 45 minutes to 1 hour for the viewing platforms and walking paths.

 Parking and Facilities